nurya-anwer/Proteomics/README.md

-# Proteomics
+# The structure and function analusis of ACE2- the receptor of SARS coronavirus (SARS-CoV2)

-The structure and function analusis of ACE2- the receptor of SARS coronavirus (SARS-CoV2) ABSTRACT
+ABSTRACT

 Objective: angiotensin-converting enzyme 2 (ACE2), a member of the RAS (renin-angiotensin system), was found to be a receptor for SARS coronavirus (SARS-CoV2).
 The study of the structure, function, and spike glycoprotein binding site of ACE2 is particularly important for the development of vaccines and the design of treatment plans.
 Method: Protparam, Blast, mEMBOSS, MEGA X, ClustalW, and other bioinformatics methods and tools were performed to predict the sequence characteristics, molecular structure, physical and chemical properties of ACE2 genes and their encoded proteins.